TABLE OF CONTENTS

 The best CPU in a Laptop for Animation

 What makes a CPU fast, anyway?
-Is it the number of cores, the clock-speed, or the cache size, or maybe just the Brand of Intel or AMD?
+Is it the number of cores, clock speed, cache size, or maybe just the brand: Intel or AMD?

 - Not all Cores are in use at the same time.

 RAM (Memory) for the Best Laptop for Animation

-The second most important factor in getting the Best Laptop for Animation is the RAM or Memory.
+The second most important factor in getting the Best Laptop for Animation is the RAM, or Memory.